How our IT team builds on our platform (and yours can too)

 Bringing our employees’ ideas to life

-1. LegalBot: what was once a humdrum task, signing legal forms, now reinforces Slack’s culture while also improving the percentage of our forms that get returned on time.
+1. Ruth Bader GinsBot: What was once a humdrum task, signing legal forms, now reinforces Slack’s culture while also improving our percentage of forms that get returned on time.

-2. Scaling help desk support: our growing global employee base inevitably means more IT support tickets.
-We found that 80% of the tickets submitted to our support desk are repeatable in nature: forgotten passwords, access to software, etc. To free up our helpdesk agents to address thornier issues – and get quicker fixes for our employees – we built AskBot.
+2. Scaling helpdesk support: Our growing, global employee base inevitably means more IT support tickets.
+We found that 80% of the tickets submitted to our support desk are repeatable in nature: forgotten password, access to software, etc. To free up our helpdesk agents to address thornier issues—and get our employees faster fixes—we built AskBot.
 Available 24/7, AskBot leans on AI and natural language processing to automate repetitive requests, such as provisioning software.

-3. More accessible metrics: how do you ensure that everyone in a growing company has the data that they need for agile decisions?
-For us, the answer was to bring that data where our people do their work each day: Slack.
-Using our new UI framework Block Kit, along with our data warehouse and an integration with Looker, MetricsBot now delivers performance metrics to a company-wide Slack channel on a daily basis.
+3. More accessible metrics: How do you ensure that everyone in a growing company has the data they need for agile decisions?
+For us, the answer was to bring that data where our people do their work each day, Slack.
+Using our new UI framework Block Kit, along with our Data Warehouse and an integration with Looker, MetricsBot now delivers performance metrics to a company-wide Slack channel on a daily basis.

 Admittedly, this is a large project that will require a host of integrations.
 But it will not only make life better for our account teams, it will provide significant, compounding value to the company at large.

-- Customising Slack to the specific needs of your business should be a collaboration: employees submit their ideas, iterate with IT and then lead the onboarding process with their teams when the feature has been built.
+- Customizing Slack to the specific needs of your business should be a collaboration: Employees submit their ideas, iterate with IT and then lead the onboarding process with their teams once the feature is built.

 - You’ll need to strike a balance between showing quick wins to maintain employee engagement and delivering high-effort, high-impact projects.